-The Rethinking Addiction Lab was the first Humanities Lab to commit their semester’s impact outcomes to an exclusive community partnership with a non-profit organization.
-Lab students had the opportunity to work directly with the executive team from Southwest Human Development’s Smooth Way Home program.
-Students were able to put their research findings to immediate practice through the creation of meaningful impact outcomes.
-As a result of the incredible work in this Lab, Southwest Human Development’s Smooth Way Home program has begun work to implement the developed materials into their program.
+The Rethinking Addiction Lab was the first Humanities Lab to commit its impact outcomes to an exclusive community partnership.
+Lab students had the opportunity to work directly with faculty from the Department of Psychology, the School of Music, Dance and Theater and the executive team from Southwest Human Development’s Smooth Way Home program.
+Students put their research to immediate practice in the creation of engaging, public-facing impact outcomes with use-value to their community partners.

 Billboards for Babies

-“Billboards for Babies,” one of the Lab’s final impact outcomes presented to Smooth Way Home, is a series of 12 info-graphics taking a different approach to content and tones.
-The series is designed to soften stigmas in the health care industry.
+“Billboards for Babies,” one of the Lab’s final impact outcomes presented to Smooth Way Home, is a series of 12 info-graphics that offer different approaches to reducing unconscious bias among health care workers regarding addiction.
 View the collection here.

 - – Dr. Emily Winslow: ASU Department of Psychology “Engaging Families”